Feeds:

 Carl Sawatski had one special skill as a ballplayer.
 He could hit with power against right-handed pitching.
 In 11 big-league seasons, Sawatski hit 58 home runs _ all against right-handers.

 carl_sawatskiIn 1961, Sawatski delivered four home runs as a pinch-hitter for the Cardinals.
-No St. Louis pinch-hitter has slugged that many homers in a season since.

-Like Sawatski, George Crowe also hit four pinch-hit home runs in a season for the Cardinals.
+George Crowe also hit four pinch-hit home runs in a season for the Cardinals.
 Crowe did it twice, in 1959 and again in 1960.

-When Sawatski, a catcher who batted left-handed, was acquired by the Cardinals from the Phillies in December 1959 for outfielder Bobby Gene Smith and pitcher Bill Smith, a headline in The Sporting News declared, “Sawatski to Supply Power Behind Platter.”
+When Sawatski, a catcher who batted left-handed, was acquired by the Cardinals from the Phillies in December 1959 for Bobby Gene Smith and Bill Smith, a headline in The Sporting News declared, “Sawatski to Supply Power Behind Platter.”

 A backup to catcher Hal Smith, Sawatski hit .229 with six home runs (one as a pinch-hitter) in 78 games for the 1960 Cardinals.